 5. “Where there is salt, there is coriander.”
 In Chef Bob’s world, food flavors are enhance when are seasoned with freshly ground coriander, much the same way salt does.

-Interestingly, when using corriander, we tend not to need as much salt.
+Interestingly, when using coriander, we tend not to need as much salt.
 They play off of each other.
-We have ground equal parts corriander and salt together and use it as salt.
+We often grind equal parts coriander and salt together and use it as salt.

-7. “When searing, season well only one side and place seasoned side down in hot pan to sear.
-This helps to enhance the seasonings, and also helps keep the integrity of individual flavors, without loosing the flavor of the product itself.
+7. “When searing proteins, season well only one side and place seasoned side down in hot pan, searing the seasoning and on side of the protein.
+This helps to bring up and enhance the seasonings, and also helps keep the integrity of individual flavors, without loosing (masking) the flavor of the main product itself.

 10. “Focus on the cooking techniques of a dish, more than its recipe.”
-We know when a recipe is also a “formula,” such as when making bakery items.
-We cannot mess those unless we have that specialized training.
-But for most dishes we want to make, it will be the techniques to focus on so you can substitute ingredients with confidence as the seasons and availabiltity change.
+We know when a recipe is also a “formula,” such as with bakery items, we must follow without change until we learn what each ingredient’s purpose is.
+It takes time, experience and perhaps specialized training to substitute ingredients for bake items without a recipe list.
+But for most dishes we want to make, it will be the techniques or the “how to cook” directions to focus on so you can substitute ingredients with confidence as the seasons and ingredient availability change.